docksal/docksal/docs/content/use-cases/portable.md

 Here is what the script will download:

-- WSL and winpty (necessary for Windows only)
 - VirtualBox and boot2docker.iso (necessary for macOS and Windows)
 - Docker tools: docker cli, docker-compose, docker-machine (macOS and Windows versions)
 - Docksal system and default stack images (these are cross-platform)